 - Failure to pay your tuition by the deadline will result in cancellation of your schedule.
 Please check the Bursar's Office for payment information.

 Courses Marked "Department Consent Required" (or other requirements)

 Special permission or departmental authorization is required for courses marked "Department Consent Required."
 Contact the academic department for authorization.

-All undergraduate students are required to meet with their advisor prior to registration.
+All undergraduate students are required to meet with their academic advisor prior